Heph-zibah/sneakers-ecommerce-product/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources

 - [Box Shadow CSS Generator](https://cssgenerator.org/box-shadow-css-generator.html) - This helped me to genrate box shadow.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Sang Le](https://www.frontendmentor.io/solutions/ecommerce-product-page-with-reactjs-BJynD7RBc) - This is an amazing solution which helped me finally understand lightbox.
 I'd recommend it to anyone still learning this concept.

 ## Author